 As a result, it is essential to understand the role of estate taxes in Stuart probate cases.
-This knowledge may help family members gain an understanding of their expected inheritance as well as assist personal representatives fulfill their legal obligations.
+This knowledge may help family members gain an understanding of their expected inheritance as well as assist personal representatives in fulfilling their legal obligations.
 To learn more, reach out to an experienced probate lawyer.

 Since there is no Florida probate tax, federal estate taxes are the only estate taxes that a decedent’s estate will have to pay if the decedent was a Florida resident, the decedent did not own property in a state (or country) that does impose an estate tax, and the size of the estate falls within the federal estate tax exemption.

 This value is tied to inflation and is expected to increase through 2025, after which the estate tax exemption amount is set to decrease substantially (the exact number will be tied to inflation and is therefore not determined, but it is expected to be approximately $6,500,000 – $7,000,000 per person).